Bible verses about: Abib/Nisan 15

 And they baked unleavened cakes of the dough which they had brought out of Egypt; for it was not leavened, because they were driven out of Egypt and could not wait, nor had they prepared provisions for themselves.
 Now the sojourn of the children of Israel who lived in Egyptwas four hundred and thirty years.
 And it came to pass at the end of the four hundred and thirty years—on that very same day—it came to pass that all the armies of the LORD went out from the land of Egypt.
 It is a night of solemn observance to the LORD for bringing them out of the land of Egypt.
 This is that night of the LORD, a solemn observance for all the children of Israel throughout their generations.

 And on the fifteenth day of the same month is the Feast of Unleavened Bread to the LORD; seven days you must eat unleavened bread.
+On the first day you shall have a holy convocation; you shall do no customary work on it.

 They departed from Rameses in the first month, on the fifteenth day of the first month; on the day after the Passover the children of Israel went out with boldness in the sight of all the Egyptians.